Table of Contents

 How Long Does It Take to Get Cocaine Out of Your System?

-How long.
-It takes to get cocaine out of your system fully depends on many factors, from health and metabolism to frequency and method of use.
+How long it takes to get cocaine out of your system fully depends on many factors, from health and metabolism to frequency and method of use.
 For most people, cocaine and its metabolites will be cleared within a few days.
-Cocaine usually leaves the body in 1 or 2 days, and metabolites like benzoylecgonine leave the body in 2 to 4 days, depending on the method of testing.
+Cocaine usually leaves the body in 1 to 2 days, and metabolites like benzoylecgonine leave the body in 2 to 4 days, depending on the type of test.

-While the body will eliminate cocaine naturally over time, staying hydrated, eating a healthy diet, and avoiding further use can help speed up the process.
-However, there’s no quick fix to remove cocaine from your system instantly.
+Staying hydrated, eating a healthy diet, and avoiding further use can help the body eliminate cocaine, but there’s no instant method to remove it.

 What Affects How Long Cocaine Stays in the System?